muhktar/GitBashNotes/command-line-notes.md

 This Function list out all the files as well as the hidden files in your current directory

+* mkdir

+This function creates a directroy

+* touch

-touch creates file
+Thus function creates a file

-mkdir makes directror
+* nano

-nano makes you able to add words to a file
+This function enable you to add words to a file

+* cat

-cat shows contents of a file
+This Function shows you the contents of a file

 ### on powershell to install programs:
 choco install (program name)